-Important! • All explanations in this section assume that you are fully familiar with all calculator and Data Logger (CMA CLAB or CASIO EA-200) precautions, terminology, and operational procedures.
+- All explanations in this section assume that you are fully familiar with all calculator and Data Logger (CMA CLAB\ or CASIO EA-200) precautions, terminology, and operational procedures. - The E-CON4 application is designed to get the most out of the measurement functions of the CASIO EA-200 Data Logger.
+Though it can run on a CMA CLAB Data Logger, CLAB does not have a SONIC port, microphone, or speaker as is equipped on the EA-200.
+While a calculator is connected to a CLAB Data Logger, attempting to configure E-CON4 application settings and perform measurement using parameters that are not supported by CLAB will cause an error.

 CLAB firmware must be version 2.10 or higher.
 Be sure to check the firmware version of your CLAB before using it.

-For information about CMA and the CLAB Data Logger, visit http://cma-science.nl/.
+\ For information about CMA and the CLAB Data Logger, visit http://cma-science.nl/.